“Madeline gets tan in an hour. It takes me all summer!”

 The one area that we need to take special care to treat with the right technology is the face.
 For instance, reducing acne scars only to trade them for dark patches is hardly the best exchange.
 Who wants brown spots where scars used to be?

-So, for skins with potential to hyper-pigment, we won’t routinely use laser for acne scarring or resurfacing.
+So, for skins with the potential to hyper-pigment, we won’t routinely use a laser for acne scarring or resurfacing.

 Instead, we use RF (radio frequency) energy because it bypasses the pigment cells but still gets to the fibroblasts that help create new skin-smoothing collagen.